 A circular walk around Chosen Hill

 Chosen Hill is on the edge of Hucclecote Parish Council’s patch, and it’s a wonderful area with scores of fantastic walks.
+A map of the footpaths can be found here.

 The top of the Hill used to be an iron age fort (and you can still see signs of the embankments on the northern side of the hill).
 St Bartholomew’s Church – which perches on the Churchdown side at the top – is medieval in origin (bits of it date from the 12th century).